DrKazza/AutoRarity/README.md

 You can have multiple `.env` file like `.env.addr2`/`.env.addr3`.
 to use it start the script as follows `node -r dotenv/config index sum dotenv_config_path=./.env.addr2`

+## Telegram bot feature
+Open Telegram to create a bot and obtain a bot token for it.
+Talk to [@BotFather](https://telegram.me/BotFather) to do this.
+The bot token looks like `123456:aBcDeF_gHiJkLmNoP-q`.
+Put the token in `.env` file and set `ENABLE_TELEGRAM_BOT` to 'true'.
+Next run `node index auto` wait to see `Bot started` then send `/init` to your bot to finish setup

+For now the bot only send warning when your FTM balance is low (the low balance is configurable in `.env` file)

 ## Debug mode
 You can pass `--debug=true` to switch to debug mode that will display real error instead of `xp error`/`point error`etc
 When it's activated you will see this warning `/!\DEBUG ON/!\` at start